hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="groupwritealias"></a>
 # **GroupWriteAlias**
-> void GroupWriteAlias (GroupWriteAliasRequest groupWriteAliasRequest)
+> void GroupWriteAlias (GroupWriteAliasRequest groupWriteAliasRequest, TimeSpan? wrapTTL = null)

 Creates a new group alias, or updates an existing one.